 A safe space.
 In aquarium use, this means an area protected from other things in the tank.
 This usually means a compartment in the sump where macroalgae grows (where herbivores in the tank can’t get to it and eat it).

 Reverse Osmosis (RO)

 RO or RO/DI (includes deionization, see above) is the process of super filtering tap water.
-It can make it so pure it won’t conduct electricity.
+It can make it so pure it won’t even conduct electricity.
 Seawater around a reef is exceptionally low in nutrients.
-Because of this algae that can live there is very good at using even very small amounts of nutrients to thrive.
-Even the small amounts of nitrate, phosphate, and silicate in tap water is enough to turn a reef tank or saltwater tank in to an algae farm.
-Because of these we use RO water to avoid algae problems and allow corals to thrive.
-In some rare cases of exceptionally bad tap water RO may be used in freshwater tanks, but this requires additives to resupply the good stuff (GH, KH, and other good stuff that keeps the chemistry stable and provides minerals).
+Because of this, algae that can live there is very good at using even very small amounts of nutrients to thrive.
+Even the small amounts of nitrate, phosphate, and silicate in tap water are enough to turn a reef tank or saltwater tank into an algae farm.
+Because of this, we use RO water to avoid algae problems and allow corals to thrive.
+In some rare cases of exceptionally bad tap water, RO may be used in freshwater tanks, but this requires additives to resupply the good stuff (GH, KH, and other good stuff that keeps the chemistry stable and provides minerals).
 RO systems made for aquariums are much better than ones made for drinking water and produce a truly pure or almost pure product.

 Corals with no calcium skeleton.
-These include zoanthids, mushrooms, Xenia, and much more.
+These include zoanthids, mushrooms, Xenia, and many more.

 A measure of the density of water.
 We use it to measure salinity.
 Freshwater is 1.000.
 Natural seawater is 1.026.

 Small polyp stony corals.
 These are corals that lay a calcium skeleton base and have small polyps.
 There isn’t an exact group or definition differentiating large and small.
 Examples include acropora, montipora, and many others.